-McMaster Children's Hospital (MCH) is one of the top pediatric academic health science centres in Canada.
-MCH serves the special and unique healthcare needs of children using a family-centred model of care.
+McMaster Children's Hospital (MCH) is a pediatric academic health science centre serving the special and unique healthcare needs of children and youth using a family-centred model of care.
 Founded in 1988, MCH has rapidly become a leader in pediatric evidence-based care, collaborative research and innovative leading-edge education.

 McMaster Children's Hospital recognizes that children's health needs are unique and that the development of optimum health in childhood can prevent other conditions of poor health later in life.
 MCH is home to the McMaster Children's Hospital Research Collaborative which is supported by the McMaster Children's Hospital Foundation.
 Research holds the key to solving many of the physical and emotional challenges facing our children today.